William Ashford: Career

 Within three years of his arrival in Dublin, Ashford was exhibiting with the Society of Artists on William Street.
 He initially worked on flower paintings and still lifes, and in 1772 a landscape of his was exhibited at the Dublin Royal Society of Arts.
 After the death of Thomas Roberts, Ashford became the pre-eminent landscape painter in Ireland.

 He was elected president of the Irish Society of Artists in 1813, and was a founding member of the Royal Hibernian Academy, becoming its first elected president in 1823.

 Ashford was among the most respected landscape painters of Ireland in his time, on par with Thomas Roberts and George Barret.
 Institutions such as Society of Artists in Ireland, the Academy of Artists in Dublin, and the Cork Society for Promoting Fine Arts exhibited his work.
 He was most prolific from 1777 to 1813, selling numerous paintings at auction.

 He also exhibited in England, at The Royal Academy in London from 1775 and with the Society of Artists from 1777.
 Despite becoming a fellow of the Society the next year, Ashford only exhibited there sporadically, works shown there including a set of views of North Wales.
 From 1806 he showed at the newly established British Institution.
 Some of his pieces seen there had been painted some years earlier, including subject pictures showing scenes from Shakespeare.
 Ashford lived at a number of addresses in Dublin and London, travelling back and forth exhibiting as his career progressed.

 At the beginning of the 19th century – probably between 1804 and 1806 – he painted a set of landscapes in and around Mount Merrion for Lord Fitzwilliam.
 It was near this time that he completed his Marino Casino, one of his finest works.
 The Fitzwilliam commission was the last major one he received, although he continued to paint, and held an exhibition of his works in the board room of the Dublin Society's premises in 1819.
 In the last decade of his life he painted less, with his last known painting dated as 1821.

-Ashford's work is viewed as heavily influenced by painters such as Claude Lorraine and Richard Wilson, especially in his use of a warm continental palette.
+Ashford's work is viewed as heavily influenced by painters such as Claude Lorrain and Richard Wilson, especially in his use of a warm continental palette.
 Artists like James Arthur O'Connor show Ashford's influence in the Irish landscape painting genre.
 As well as his landscape painting, Ashford is also known for his flower paintings, with his early work painted in the Dutch style.

 View of Powerscourt Demesne (n.d.)